 ‘Chilly’, as his colleagues, friends and colleagues know him by profession, has shown game by game that his projection does not seem to have a ceiling and, after a somewhat complicated start, he has begun to show why Chelsea paid 55 million for him.

-In the 2020/2021 Premier League, Ben Chilwell played in all 27 games, in which he was able to score three goals, gave five assists, averaged 81.4 hits and generated 1.1 key passes per game.
+In 2020/2021 Premier League, Ben Chilwell played in all 27 games, in which he was able to score three goals, gave five assists, averaged 81.4 hits and generated 1.1 key passes per game.
 In the defensive section, he contributed to a zero goal nine times.

 9. Marcos Acuna (Sevilla FC)

 Marcos Acuña arrived at Sevilla FC with the complicated task of replacing a Sergio Reguilón who had played his best season as a professional in the Seville team.
-At first, the Argentine had a somewhat weak start.
+At first, the Argentines had a somewhat weak start.
 However, at the end of the season, he showed that he is one of the best in the championship and even on the continent.

 As if that were not enough, at the end of the season, Acuña was one of those summoned by Scaloni to play the Copa América and, after a tournament at a very regular level, he was crowned champion of America with Leo Messi’s Argentina.